Program Series

 Wednesday, September 17 - Sunday, September 21, 2025

-Democracy for All Week: Freedom of Expression—Journalism, Art, & Justice
+Democracy for All Week: Freedom of Expression

 Wednesday, September 17, 2025

-Free Online.
+In Person: Included with admission.
+Online: Free.
+Advance registration required.
 Join us for an intimate fireside chat with Jy’Aire Smith-Pennick, a writer, justice advocate, and truth-teller.
 In this conversation, Jy’Aire reflects on the power of journalism as a tool for accountability and healing.

-Democracy for All Week: Freedom of Expression—Journalism, Art, & Justice
+Democracy for All Week: Freedom of Expression

 Drop-In Writing and Art-Making Activities